Hodge-to-singular correspondence for reduced curves: Ng o theorem for Lagrangian fibrations on singular spaces

+A \emph{Lagrangian fibration} is a proper surjective morphism $f \colon X \to B$ with connected fibers onto a normal variety $B$ whose general fiber is Lagrangian. \end{defn}

+Recall that a Lagrangian fibration $f \colon X \to B$ is equidimensional, and any irreducible component of a fiber of $X$ is not contained in the singular locus of $X$ and is Lagrangian; see \cite[Thm 17]{Schwald2020} where the projectivity assumption on $X$ and $B$ can be dropped.

-\begin{prop} Let $X$ be a normal complex variety endowed with a holomorphic symplectic form and a proper Lagrangian fibration $f: X \to B$.
-Then $X$ admits a complex Whitney stratification by locally closed algebraic symplectic submanifolds $X_i$ such that the restriction map $f|_{X_i}: X_i \to B_i\coloneqq f(X_i)$ is Lagrangian.
+\begin{prop} Let $X$ be a symplectic variety endowed with a Lagrangian fibration $f: X \to B$.
+Then $X$ admits a complex Whitney stratification by locally closed disjoint algebraic symplectic submanifolds $X_i$ such that the restriction map $f|_{X_i}: X_i \to B_i\coloneqq f(X_i)$ is Lagrangian.
 In particular, for any $b \in B$ we have

 \end{prop} \begin{proof}